garcia-alex/helpscout-to-bigquery/README.md

 At Octopus Labs, we developed an open source HelpScout data extraction package in Python that connects to the most useful HelpScout end-points and posts the data to a Google BigQuery SQL database.

-An ideal API connection retains all the data from the API’s endpoints.
-This enables you to post-process the data however you want, rather than pre-empting all the end-use cases a-priori.
-This is the overarching philosophy behind our package.

-This package needs to balance two competing trade-offs; to be as lightweight and simple as possible on the HelpScout-end (the “get”), as well as the Google BigQuery-end (the “post”).
-In so doing, we’ve attempted to find a “Middle Way”, along with a few little tricks which we outline below.
-The data we post to Google BigQuery makes use of nested fields which is a very scalable way of storing data using Google’s latest database methodologies.
+This package needs to balance two competing trade-offs; to be as lightweight and simple as possible on the HelpScout-end (the 'get'), as well as the Google BigQuery-end (the 'post').
+In so doing, we’ve attempted to find a 'middle way', along with a few little tricks which we outline below.
+The data we post to Google BigQuery makes use of nested fields which is a very scalable way of storing data.

-This article briefly outlines the basic functionality of our package and serves as a starting point for further discussion.
-There is undoubtedly room for improvement, and we aim to make future iterations even more robust, lightweight and general purpose.
-This is our first open source project so thoughts and comments are very welcome!

 # how it works
 _helpscoutAPI_: This module is the interface with the HelpScout API.
 Within this, we have the HelpSout class with two general-purpose API-calling methods. `get_helpscout_data` is a generic call, whilst `get_pages_breakdown` is used when there are multiple pages.